TheBIMsider/BYF/README.md

 3. Enter your JSONBin API key during setup

 ### 3. Setup Your Profile
-1. Enter your JSONBin API key and storage name
+1. Test your JSONBin API key (app validates format automatically)
-2. Set your weight goals and daily targets
+2. Set your weight goals and daily targets (with validation)
+3. Your data automatically syncs to the cloud
-3. Start logging your fitness journey!
+4. Start logging your fitness journey!

 ## 📊 Features

 ### ✨ **Cloud Benefits**
-- 🔄 **Auto-sync** across all your devices
+- 🔄 **Auto-sync** across all your devices with retry logic
 - 💾 **Secure cloud storage** with JSONBin.io
 - 🌍 **Access anywhere** with internet connection
 - 📱 **Mobile-friendly** PWA that works like a native app
+- ⚡ **Offline-first** - works without internet, syncs when connected
+- 🔄 **Smart retry** with exponential backoff for reliable syncing
+- 📊 **Real-time sync status** indicators

 ### 🎯 **Core Features**
 - **Daily Logging**: Weight, steps, exercise, water intake